Financial-Times/origami/components/o-share/README.md

 #### Text Labels

 Add the `o-share__action--labelled` class to any share action to display the action text alongside the icon.
-This is recommended for [custom actions](#custom-actions) which are less recognisable compared with big social media brands, as shown below.
+We recommend this for [custom actions](#custom-actions) which are less recognisable compared with big social media brands, as shown below.

 ```diff
 -<li class="o-share__action">